Artificial Transmission Line Synthesis Tailored for Traveling-Wave Parametric Processes: Introduction

 \section{Introduction}

 In linear circuit design, synthesis and analysis are complementary.
-Analysis computes the response of a given network, for example by cascading ABCD matrices \cite{pozar2011microwave}, whereas synthesis tackles the inverse problem: systematically designing a network that approximates a desired response \cite{guillemin1957synthesis}.
-Though synthesis does not guarantee the resulting network is unique or optimal, it provides a systematic framework that reveals what responses are achievable without trial and error.
-Beyond design efficiency, synthesis can unveil previously unknown network topologies, enabling the exploration of exotic device concepts that emerge naturally from the framework.
+Analysis computes the response of a given network, for example by cascading ABCD matrices \cite{pozar2011microwave}, whereas synthesis tackles the inverse problem: designing a network that approximates a desired response \cite{guillemin1957synthesis}.
+Though synthesis does not guarantee the resulting network is unique or optimal, \cor{it is built on a theoretical framework that reveals what responses are achievable and what network topologies are possible, enabling the exploration of exotic device concepts.}

 While resonant parametric amplifiers have recently benefited from systematic synthesis approaches for gain and bandwidth \cite{naaman2022synthesis}, traveling-wave parametric amplifiers (TWPAs), essential components in superconducting quantum circuit readout \cite{andersen2020Repeated,krinner2022realizing,malnou2023improved,vora2023Search,bartram2023dark}, lack equivalent design tools.
-This absence stems partly from the lack of systematic synthesis methods for the artificial transmission lines (ATLs) that form the backbone of TWPA architectures.
+This absence stems partly \cor{from the lack of such a framework describing the dispersion of} artificial transmission lines (ATLs) that form the backbone of TWPA architectures.